tarantool/ansible-cartridge/doc/backups.md

 ## Instance files

-These files are added to an archive for each instance:
+These files are added to an archive for each instance (excluding the stateboard):

 * snapshot and vinyl files returned by [`box.backup.start()`](https://www.tarantool.io/en/doc/latest/reference/reference_lua/box_backup/start/);
 * cluster-wide config and its backup;
 * instance configuration file;
 * application configuration file.

-For a stateboard instance only snapshot files and configuration file will be added.
+For a stateboard instance only snapshot files and instance configuration file will be added.

 ## How to use backup steps?